 Necrosis

-In rare cases, “necrosis” or death of the tissue can occur.
+A further ingredient found in cigarettes, Carbon Monoxide, binds to red blood cells and reduces the amount of oxygen supplied to the skin.
+In such circumstances it can causes “necrosis” or death of the tissue.
 Necrosis happens when blood supply to the wound site is limited or interrupted.
 When this happens, new hair grafts can die due to lack of oxygenated and rich blood supply.

 Luckily, necrosis is considered a rare potential complication of hair transplant surgery, and with timely treatment, can be confined to small, localised areas which can heal in 2-3 weeks.
 That being said, this complication is painful and disappointing to see, as the grafts affected do not thrive7.